Skip to main content Skip to chat

 What experts say: "The CRA scam evolves each year, but it always relies on urgency and fear to force quick action.
 Taking a moment to verify can make all the difference," emphasizes Horncastle.

-• Trust only official channels: Log into your account at cra.gc.ca or contact the CRA directly to verify any claims.
+• Trust only official channels: Log in to your account at cra.gc.ca or contact the CRA directly to verify any claims.
 Consider setting up direct deposit to your bank account for any money you get from the CRA.

 • Avoid clicking links: The CRA will never send text or email links for payments or refunds.